 People believed these rings would make the wearer invulnerable, would keep them out of prison, win card games or even make him or her invisible.
 In the Middle Ages people also believed they would be protected against deception and snake bites by adding a sapphire to the gold ring.

 It should therefore certainly come as no surprise that people became fascinated by the gold ring during that time and that this was subsequently worn by all classes of the population.
-We can therefore refute Erasmus’ quote.
-A gold ring doesn’t just make us look better, it also serves to protect us.

 Are you also under the spell of the (gold) ring?
 Take a look at the extensive collection of gold rings here or contact BAUNAT’s experts via telephone, email or chat for extra advice.